 Mixed Reality (MR)

 Mixed Reality (MR), sometimes referred to as hybrid reality, is the merging of real and virtual worlds to produce new environments and visualizations where physical and digital objects co-exist and interact in real-time.
 It means placing new imagery within a real space in such a way that the new imagery is able to interact, to an extent, with what is real in the physical world we know.
 The key characteristic of MR is that the synthetic content and the real-world content are able to react to each other in real-time.

 Extended Reality (XR)

 Extended Reality (XR) is a newly added term to the dictionary of technical words.
 For now, only a few people are aware of XR.
 Extended Reality refers to all real-and-virtual combined environments and human-machine interactions generated by computer technology and wearables.
 Extended Reality includes all its descriptive forms like the Augmented Reality (AR), Virtual Reality (VR), Mixed Reality (MR).
 In other words, XR can be defined as an umbrella, which brings all three Reality (AR, VR, MR) together under one term, leading to less public confusion.
 Extended reality provides a wide variety and vast number of levels in the Virtuality of partially sensor inputs to Immersive Virtuality.

-For the past few years, we have been talking regarding AR, VR, and MR, and probably in the coming years, we will be speaking about XR.
+For the past few years, we have been talking about AR, VR, and MR, and probably in the coming years, we will be speaking about XR.

 Summary:VR is immersing people into a completely virtual environment ; AR is creating an overlay of virtual content, but can’t interact with the environment; MR is a mixed of virtual reality and the reality, it creates virtual objects that can interact with the actual environment.
 XR brings all three Reality (AR, VR, MR) together under one term.